mlorthiois/bioinformatics-docker/README.md

-# bioinformatics-docker
+# Dockerfile
-Dockerfiles for bioinformatics tool images
+Collection of Dockerfiles for bioinformatics tools.